void-linux/void-packages/Manual.md

 	Creates a directory in the pkg `$DESTDIR`.
 The 2nd optional argument sets the mode of the directory.

-> NOTE: shell wildcards must be properly quoted, i.e `vmove "usr/lib/*.a"`.
+> Shell wildcards must be properly quoted, i.e `vmove "usr/lib/*.a"`.

 ### Global variables